jspmccain/jspmccain.github.io/workflow.md

 ## Other

-I recently started using [Vimium](https://vimium.github.io/) for browsing efficiency - big fan.
+I recently started using [Vimium](https://vimium.github.io/) for browsing efficiency - big fan of it.